miro-balaz/miro-balaz.github.com/docs/_posts/2024-02-03-fixing-microk8s-database-overgrowth.markdown

 Now we can see if there are some problematic records, with more than  thousands records.
 {% highlight sql %}SELECT name, COUNT(*) as cnt FROM kine GROUP BY name HAVING cnt >= 100 ORDER BY cnt;{% endhighlight %}

-IT would take a long time for automatic compaction do compact record wich have 30000 records for example so we can delete it manually.
+It would take a long time for automatic compaction do compact record wich have 30000 records for example so we can delete it manually.
 You will see dqlite trying to delete the records again, because it is doing it in batches of 500 i think, so you can restart the k8s-dqlite, to save several minutes.

 for exaple to manually compact `/registry/leases/kube-system/kube-scheduler` use following statement,
-{% highlight sql %} DELETE FROM kine WHERE kine.id<(SELECT MAX(kv2.id) FROM kine as  kv2 WHERE kv2.name=kine.name)
-  AND kine.id<(SELECT max(mk.id)-1000 FROM kine as mk) AND kine.name='/registry/leases/kube-system/kube-scheduler' LIMIT 10000;
+{% highlight sql %} DELETE FROM kine WHERE   kine.id<(SELECT MAX(kv2.id) FROM kine as  kv2 WHERE kv2.name=kine.name)   AND kine.id<(SELECT max(mk.id)-1000 FROM kine as mk)   AND kine.name='/registry/leases/kube-system/kube-scheduler' LIMIT 10000;
 {% endhighlight %}

 You can increase LIMIT or remove condition to keep last 1000 records in database, or replace `WHERE kine.name=kv2.name` with `kv2.name=<problematic name>`,but it requires you to write same string twice, and it might result in error